Sam-kioko/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo '"(Ôo)'\' - displays a confused smiley "(Ôo)' cat /etc/passwd - displays the content of /etc/passwd file cat /etc/passwd etc/hosts - display the content of the two
+echo '"(Ôo)'\' - displays a confused smiley "(Ôo)' cat /etc/passwd - displays the content of /etc/passwd file cat /etc/passwd etc/hosts - display the content of the two tail -n 10 /etc/passwd - dsplays last 10 lines of a file